Palaeontinidae: Description and paleobiology

-Palaeontinids had large bodies covered with bristles (setae).
-They had small heads and broad wings.
-They superficially resemble moths.
+Palaeontinids had large bodies (about 15 cm long) covered with bristles (setae).
+They had small heads and broad wings, superficially resembling moths.
 Large palaeontinids like Colossocossus had forewings that reached the length of 57 to 71 mm.

 They possessed an inflated frons and a long rostrum (piercing and sucking mouthpart), indicating that they fed on xylem fluids like some other modern hemipterans, including living cicadas to which they have often been compared.

-Some authors have proposed that the host plants of palaeontinids to be ginkgophytes based on the geographic distribution of both groups, however other authors have argued that this association is likely to be spurious, given that paleontinids also occur in areas with no ginkgophytes.
+Some authors have proposed that the host plants of palaeontinids to be ginkgophytes based on the geographic distribution of both groups; however, other authors have argued that this association is likely to be spurious, given that paleontinids also occur in areas with no ginkgophytes.
 Some authors have suggested that the decline of gymnosperms and the rise of angiosperms (flowering plants) during the Cretaceous could have been a factor in their extinction.
 Numerous newly evolved insectivorous animals (feathered theropods, primitive mammals, and early birds) may have also contributed significantly to their extinction.

 Most species of palaeontinids exhibit cryptic coloration.
 The patterns on their wings protected them as they perched on branches and fed on sap.
 They may also have served as secondary sexual characteristics.
 The color patterns can vary slightly within the same species.